suyingke2004/doge/README.md

 5. **Content Delivery Failed**:
    - Check SendGrid API key and sender email configuration
    - Confirm wkhtmltopdf is installed (required for PDF export)

+6. **User Registration Issues**:
+   - Ensure username and email are unique
+   - Check if all required fields are filled
+   - Verify the application can write to the database